gelisam/hawk/doc/README.md

 ["1","2","3"]
 ```

-Finally, disabling records gives you direct access to the input `ByteString`.
+Finally, disabling records gives you direct access to the input ByteString.
 This allows you to manually parse the input from any format, including binary formats such as images.

 ```bash
 > seq 3 | hawk -D -a 'show :: B.ByteString -> String'